Dramatic Arc

 I’m writing to you because you represented BOOK/because I saw you at CONFERENCE/because I like your philosophy of WHATEVER.
 I’ve got a complete manuscript I want to tell you about: MY BOOK, a WORD COUNT – length novel for AGE GROUP.

-So far, so good.
-Personalize the query to the agent and then give them the bare bones details of what your project is.
-Now we get the meat.
+Now we get the meat (read more about the elements of a query letter).
 The meat is a longer paragraph (or two shorter paragraphs) that creatively presents the answers to the following questions:

 • WHO is your character?